 1 cup powdered sugar for glaze

-- In a heavy-bottomed pot, bring molasses, honey, and sugar to a boil and simmer for 5 minutes.
+- In a heavy-bottomed pot, bring molasses, honey, and sugar to a boil.
+Simmer for 5 minutes.
 Reduce heat but while still hot, stir in shortening, 4 cups flour, nuts, cinnamon, clove, brandy, citron, and salt.
 Let cool.
-Dissolve baking soda in 1 cup boiling water, then add to dough.
-Add eggs one at a time, then add remaining flour as needed to make a stiff dough.
-Wrap in plastic wrap and refrigerate for 3 to 4 days.
+Dissolve baking soda in boiling water, then add to dough.
+Add eggs one at a time.
+Add remaining flour as needed to make stiff dough.
+Wrap in plastic wrap.
+Refrigerate for 3-4 days.

 - Preheat oven to 350 degrees.
-Roll out dough onto a floured work surface, and cut into desired shapes.
-Bake for 12 to 16 minutes.
-In a small bowl, make a powdered glaze by adding 2 tablespoons hot water to powdered sugar and stir to combine.
+Roll out dough onto floured work surface.
+Cut into desired shapes.
+Bake for 12-16 minutes.
+In a small bowl, make glaze by adding 2 tablespoons of hot water to powdered sugar.
+Stir to combine.
 Frost cakes with glaze and decorate with almonds.